Metta Wisdom Way

 Taught by Daryl Lynn Ross, True North Insight Co-founder and Guiding Teacher,

-with guest teachers Tatiana Castellanos, Muriel Ahmarani Jaouich, Arti Mehta, Rose Mina Munjee and Coral Short
+with guest teachers Tatiana Castellanos, Melina Bondy, Muriel Ahmarani Jaouich, Arti Mehta, Rose Mina Munjee and Coral Short

 Overview

-Metta Wisdom Way is a 12-month study and practice program for those who want to deepen in Dharma wisdom and Metta (kindness).
+Metta Wisdom Way is a 9-month study and practice program to support you in deepening in Dharma wisdom and Metta (kindness).
 It’s an opportunity to bring open-heartedness and mindfulness into all aspects of our lives.
-Together we will create a practice community that will support us during the year-long program and beyond.
+An integral focus will be creating a practice community of friends which will be a network of support during the months of the program and beyond.

-The approach of this program is to integrate Metta into every part of practice.
-Wisdom and Metta are essentially not separate; connection is at the heart of awakening.
-Practicing in a combination of daily-life and retreat settings gives us times for supported intensive practice and also an emphasis on living and learning Dharma in the myriad encounters of daily life.
+In this course we’ll integrate Metta into every part of practice.
+Wisdom and Metta are essentially not separate; connection with all of life is at the heart of awakening.
+Practicing in daily-life settings with times for non-residential retreat and group meetings gives us opportunities for supported group practice and an emphasis on living and learning Dharma in the myriad encounters of daily life.

 “A deep calling of being alive now is to tend the quality of our presence in this breaking, hurting world to foreshadow and make the world we want to inhabit in the beyond of it.”